idaman-id/batara/readme.md

 🚀 Roadmaps
 ---
-To understand more about our progress please see [changelog](https://github.com/gurisa/batara/CHANGELOG.md)
+To understand more about our progress please see [changelog](https://github.com/gurisa/batara/blob/master/CHANGELOG.MD)

 1. write unit and integration tests
-2. implementation of middleware: authenticate, logger
+2. replace `express-validator` with [`validator.js`, `joi`, `indicative(adonis)`] and custom `declarative-validator`
-3. implementation of: model database, model messaging, repository pattern
+3. implementation of: model database, model messaging
+4. implementation of: repository (data access layer)

 🤩 Contributor
 ---